Pozzo del Merro

-Here, at the base of Appenines are located numerous interesting karst features – sinkholes, karst caves, travertine formations.
-South from Pozzo del Merro are located ancient, enormous mines of travertine, used up to this day.
+Here, at the base of Apennines are located numerous interesting karst features – sinkholes, karst caves, travertine formations.
+South from Pozzo del Merro is located ancient, enormous mines of travertine, used up to this day.
 The beautiful town of Tivoli has developed around powerful springs with beautiful waterfalls falling over travertine formations.

 Groundwater and volcano

 Most likely volcanic heat and chemistry of nearby Vulcano Albano have helped to create this exceptional abyss.
-Groundwater deep in Triassic limestone was heated by volcanic heat and saturated with sulphur.
-This warm, acidic water rather quickly dissolved the limestone and there formed underground voids.
-Ceiling of void collapsed, debris was dissolved, ceiling of the void collapsed again and again, until it reached the daylight.
+Groundwater deep in Triassic limestone was heated by volcanic heat and saturated with sulfur.
+This warm, acidic water rather quickly dissolved the limestone, and there formed underground voids.
+The ceiling of the void collapsed, debris was dissolved, the ceiling of the void collapsed again and again until it reached the daylight.